cmlavo/choetfl/README.md

 Next, navigate to pyTFA and install it as a package.
 Repeat this step for ETFL.

     cd ../pytfa
-    conda install -e .
+    pip install -e .
     cd ../etfl
-    conda install -e .
+    pip install -e .

 Finally, an MILP solver such as Gurobi or CPLEX is required.
 Follow relevant installation instructions for the Python installation of your solver of choice.
+For example, if using Gurobi:

+    conda install gurobi::gurobi

+### Verifying Installation

+You can run the first cell in the ``test_installation.ipynb`` notebook to ensure all libraries have successfully been installed with the correct version.
+You should expect the following output:

+    Testing library versions:
+    Python - 3.8.20
+    NumPy - 1.19.5
+    Pandas - 1.4.4
+    PyTFA - 0.9.4
+    ETFL - 0.0.2
+    GurobiPy - 11.0.3 (This will vary depending on the installed solver)

 ## Running the Code